Classic Canadian Lake Camping At Weaver Lake BC

 If you’re looking for a scenic yet rustic Canadian camping experience, within a 2 hour drive of downtown Vancouver – and one that doesn’t require a 4×4 to access – this small picturesque lake offering trout fishing, boat rental and hiking near Harrison Mills, is a great option for adventurous locals and holidaymakers alike.

 Let me tell you about camping at Weaver Lake BC…

 I’ve said it before but I’ll say it again, my time in Canada has really changed me.

 I recently shared a photo via Instagram of my tent perched on shore alongside a rushing river – only for one of my childhood friends from back home to ask who I was and what I had done with the real Jaillan.

-That’s because when it comes to travel styles, I have a reputation as a hotel hoarder, a boutique babe and a luxury lover rather than a happy camper.
+That’s because when it comes to travel styles, I have a reputation as a boutique hotel fan and a luxury lover rather than a happy camper.
 Sleeping in the great outdoors hasn’t always been at the top of my to do list.

 But when I moved to Canada, a new-found love of camping came along with me.

 The saying goes ‘When in Rome’ – but if you transpose this to when in Beautiful British Columbia you’ll find that the BC should really stand for ‘Been Camping’ ( – or maybe Been Crabbing, take your pick).

 So now like most Vancouverites I’m always looking for somewhere to get into the great outdoors on short getaways from the city, but with so many different lakes and national parks within easy reach of Vancouver, it can be difficult to know which to choose.